sumerman/clamorous/README.md

 But be ready to wait and receive **ALL** objects stored in history and than all newly published objects.
 **Be very careful with this kind of requests!
-Clamorous is not designed for coping this constantly!**
+Clamorous is not designed for coping with this constantly!**

 With the help of the sequenced IDs you could continue a subscription after reconnect from message next to the last received one.
 As if nothing happened.